upslopeio/ibm-cloud-garage-training/README.md

     - CD
         - Sequence diagram CD with Gitops
         - Setup an Argo project manually in the UI
-- Building Applications
-    - Testing in JavaScript
-        - Describe the 3 parts of a test (SEA / PRE)
-        - Write valid test / describe / it (at least "test") blocks
-        - Use expect along with Jest matchers to write assertions
-        - Describe what to test (using ZOMBIES?)
-    - Testing in React
-        - Use testing library methods to fill in fields, click buttons, assert
-        - Run and watch tests with npm test
 - Process
     - Design Thinking
         - Explain what design thinking is and how it fits into the flow